taloc/AWS_Redshift_ETL/README.md

 But the dimensional tables do need to respect the data types of the loaded information.
 See attached star schema (ERD for Sparkify.pdf) for a graphical representation.

+### Explanation of the files in the repository
+2 datasets are located in the S3 buckets
+Where the files are in JSON format and contains metadata about a song and the artist of that song:
+Song data: s3://udacity-dend/song_data
+Log data: s3://udacity-dend/log_data

+The Log dataset consists of log files in JSON format, this simulates app activity logs from the imaginary music streaming app Sparkify based on configuration settings.
+The log files in the dataset you'll be working with are partitioned by year and month:
+Log data json path: s3://udacity-dend/log_json_path.json

 # License
 Please feel free to base your work from this open repository, provide credit where appropriate.